-Meaning just as the ether in a micro-form is present everywhere, in the same way the soul in a micro-form is present in the body everywhere.
+Meaning that just as the ether in a micro-form is present everywhere, in the same way, the soul in a micro-form is present in the body everywhere.
 And so it is clear that the pure soul is within us.

 There are five obstructions to the knowledge of the self

 OUR IGNORANCE, DARKNESS, ANGER, AND PRIDE can cause poisonous desires which destroy our true nature of truth, consciousness, bliss and become obstacles to our real God-like nature.